jamesb93/ccl-wiki/content/docs/people/_index.md

 {{< person "fcameli"
 "Francesco Cameli"
 "Francesco is a coder, composer specialising in C++, SuperCollider and live coding.
-He currently is studying his Masters at the University."
+He currently is studying his Masters at the University of Huddersfield."
+>}}

+{{< person "ogreen"
+"Owen Green"
+"Owen's practice centres around improvising and composing with computers and people, with specific interest in the perversion and (mis)application of technology in creative settings."
 >}}

 <--->